Noam Dar: Total Nonstop Action Wrestling (2014–2015)

 Dar was a contestant on Season 2 of Total Nonstop Action Wrestling's British Boot Camp which was televised nationally in the UK on Challenge TV.
 He advanced to the final six but the competition was eventually won by Mark Andrews.

 Dar worked a handful of matches for TNA in the UK and US, most notably a loss on Xplosion to former TNA World Heavyweight Champion Austin Aries.
 As one of the final six, Dar accompanied TNA on their UK stadium tour where he was victorious in a pair of Tag Team matches and wrestled to a no-contest with Rampage Brown.

 What Culture Pro Wrestling (2016)

 On 2 June 2016, Dar was announced to be a part of the What Culture Pro Wrestling roster.
-He wrestled his first match for the promotion against Rampage on the 4 July episode of Loaded, in which Dar lost via pinfall.
-On the 18 July episode of Loaded, he faced Joseph Conners in a winning effort.
+He wrestled his first match for the promotion against Rampage on 4 July episode of Loaded, in which Dar lost via pinfall.
+On 18 July episode of Loaded, he faced Joseph Conners in a winning effort.
 At WCPW Built To Destroy, he faced off against Jay Lethal for the ROH World Championship, but was defeated via pinfall.
-On the 8 August episode of Loaded, Dar faced off against Will Ospreay and El Ligero in a triple threat match.
+On 8 August episode of Loaded, Dar faced off against Will Ospreay and El Ligero in a triple threat match.
 Ospreay emerged victorious, after an OsCutter on Dar.

-On the 15 August episode of Loaded, Dar put his WCPW career on the line against Doug Williams for a chance to face Cody Rhodes in October, and after a controversial finish, Williams picked up the win, forcing Dar to leave WCPW.
+On 15 August episode of Loaded, Dar put his WCPW career on the line against Doug Williams for a chance to face Cody Rhodes in October, and after a controversial finish, Williams picked up the win, forcing Dar to leave WCPW.